SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

         download data, and run code.
 Try doing this to make sure you can train a model.

 2. The above exercises should hopefully have convinced you that it can be hard to scale experiments using the Compute Engine service.
-The reason is that you need to manually start, setup and stop a separate VM for each experiment.
+The reason is that you need to manually start, set up and stop a separate VM for each experiment.
     Instead, let's try to use the Vertex AI service to train our models.

     1. Start by enabling it by searching for `Vertex AI` in the cloud console by going to the service or by running the